9 Best Practices for Delivering an Authentic Call Center Script

-It is great to personalize the call and can show caring, but do not overdo it, because that sounds fakey — we do not constantly insert someone’s name in real-life conversations.
+It is great to personalize the call, but do not overdo it, because that sounds fakey — we do not constantly insert someone’s name in real-life conversations.
 Also, be aware that not every caller wants you to use their name.
 Not sure?
 Ask, "May I call you Mary, or would you prefer Ms. Smith?"

 Agents may not be visible to callers, but smiling is a well-known technique for brightening one's tone of voice.
 And smiling is infectious.
 Smile at one another when walking around the call center, when standing to see over partitions, and during breaks, too.
 This builds a culture of friendliness that will positively affect calls.
 Smiling before answering can also help an agent who has just completed a difficult conversation and may not feel as upbeat as they should be for the next customer.